Home / Resources / FAQs

 Do I have to enroll all of my debt?

-Can I still use my credit cards while enrolled in a DMP?
+Can I still use my credit cards while enrolled in a debt relief program?

-How long to pay off my debt in full?
+How long will it take to pay off my debts?

-Each month you will receive an email reminding you to login to your account and check the status of your program.
+Each month you will receive an email prompting you to login to your account, review your monthly statement and get excited about the status of your progress!